NamLe0609/admin-project/README.md

-# adminProject
+# Admin project

-This project will be an admin website build using ReactJs for frontend, Django for backend, and Postgresql for the database.
-Additionally, Redis and celery will be used to caching and concurrent tasks respectively.
-Furthermore, Bootstrap React is used to make it look slightly nicer
+This project is an admin website built using ReactJs for frontend, Django for backend, and Postgresql for the database.

+Additionally, Redis and celery is used to cache and to process concurrent tasks respectively.
+Bootstrap React is used to make the frontend look nicer.